hmslima/sambahsacompletegrammar/sambahsa.md

 our language.
 Really sambahsa doesn't economize in its invariable words, a prolix language like sambahsa pays the price of demanding a bit more of study, but, by contrast, it allows the best expression of the thought.

+People complains that Sambahsa has difficult sounds to learn, but all languages have different sounds to be learned, even other auxiliary language that tries to be the simplest.
+Soon after some of the the languages most studied by americans and their sounds that don't exist in the General American English (the sounds in italic are used in sambahsa).

+> **Spanish *(European Castilian)* –** [β], *[x]*, [ɲ], [ɣ]

+> **German –** *[ç]*, *[ʁ]*, *[x]*, [ʏ], *[y]*, *[ø]*, [œ]

+> **French –** [ɲ], *[ʁ]*, [ɥ], [œ], *[ø]*, *[y]*, [ɑ̃], [ɛ̃], [œ̃], [ɔ̃]

+Maybe Sambahsa could have simpler sounds (simple for who?) or less “extra sounds”, but wouldn't the language be poorer?
+Even Esperanto has sounds that defies the Americans like the [x] of the letter “ĥ”.
+The sounds are easily learnable and I'll show you that you that you can be pronouncing all of them in a week.

+Other complaint is that Sambahsa build its vocabulaty upon loanwords instead compound words, I explain: the adjective “beautiful” is “bell” in Sambahsa while “ugly” is “biaur” in Sambahsa; someone could say that, for example, an affix that inverts the meaning of the word would be more interesting because it would eliminate the need of memorizing hundreds of words.
+Indeed it's a resource with its advantages, but, on the other hand, sentences with compound sentences take a time to be analized, so, after analizing the pros and cons, it's more interesting a word like “biaur” than “aunbell”.
+And frankly, until you master the grammar, you will have memorized all the most relevant words.

 **Everything has a price:** many auxiliary languages try the possible to be the simplest ones adopting, for example, very simple orthographies: one letter, one sound; all nouns having only one ending, all adjectives having